4d55397500/tensorlib/README.md

 ### Background and Scope

-Library for operations with tensors.
-Note these are tensors in the mathematical sense (multi-linear maps), not multi-dimensional arrays as found in Tensorflow, etc.
+Library for tensors and numerical differential geometry applications.

-Applications exist and to be included- some domains are computational geometry, cryptography, machine learning, physical simulation.
+Applications exist (to be included) in computational geometry, cryptography, machine learning, physical simulation.
+See reference book below for more.

 ### Docs